Information for Veterinarians

 - Make sure to use the appropriate product for the pet.
 It is especially important to avoid using a dog product on a cat.

-- Check with a veterinarian before using a flea and tick product on a debilitated, aged or medicated pet.
+- Check with a veterinarian before using a tick and flea product on a debilitated, aged or medicated pet.